yohannestayez/Credit-Scoring-Model/README.md

 ## Conclusion
-The outputs from the EDA and feature engineering notebooks will be utilized in subsequent modeling tasks to develop a robust credit scoring model.
+The outputs from the EDA, feature engineering and WOE binning notebooks will be utilized in subsequent modeling tasks to develop a robust credit scoring model.
 Your contributions and feedback are welcome!

 ---